jimccann-rh/ansible-vsphere-vsan-nested/README.md

 # ansible-vsphere-vsan-nested
 ## _nested esxi,vcenter setting up vsan in the nested environment_

-look at esxinested.yml for changes
+look at esxinested.yml for changes:
 - changes to cpu config and vm version
 - changes to controller type

-look at addhosts_vcenter.yml for changes
+look at addhosts_vcenter.yml for changes:
 - changed order of enabling HA
 - enable vsan
 - pause timer (needed) and claim disks for cache and capcity based on size